Carlie Irsay-Gordon: Career

 After her father's death in May 2025, the Colts announced that Irsay-Gordon would assume the titles of owner and CEO of the team.

-Over the 2025-26 NFL season, Irsay-Gordon became famous for her hands-on approach as CEO.
-On gamedays, she can be seen wearing a headset and holding a playcalling sheet on the Colts' sidelines—just like the coaches.
-In a press conference during which she was asked about her unorthodox ownership style, she responds, I need to learn more about this...
+During the 2025 NFL season, Irsay-Gordon was noted for her hands-on approach as CEO, wearing a headset and holding a playcalling sheet on the Colts' sidelines during games.
+In a press conference during which she was asked about her unorthodox ownership style, she responded, "I need to learn more about this...
 I need to be able to say, 'Is this person full of BS?
 Do they even know what they're talking about?' ...
 It's such a complex organism, a football team, and how it operates on game day."

-In the Colts facilities, her constant presence in meetings and operations is framed as educational rather than micromanagement, part of understanding the complexity of NFL ownership.
-For instance, she asks follow-up questions in hallways and seeks clarity on issues across all business areas.
-This management style continues the Irsay family's tradition of hands-on ownership dating back to 1972.
-Players report she knows personal details about their lives regardless of their roster status, maintains an open-door approach, and develops genuine relationships with staff.
-Her leadership balances approachability with authority—Colts linebacker Zaire Franklin notes, "There's a comfortability because we're so familiar.
+Some players have said she knows personal details about their lives and develops genuine relationships with staff.
+Linebacker Zaire Franklin noted, "There's a comfortability because we're so familiar.
 But, make no mistake, she's in charge."

+Irsay-Gordon was named in Time's 100 Most Influential People In Sports for 2026.